-Merlin Entertainments Group (the Group or Merlin) recognises the importance of providing materials in a way that is accessible to all audiences.
-If you need this document in large print or another accessible format, please contact your HR department.
+1.1 Merlin Entertainments Group (the Group or Merlin) recognises the importance of providing materials in a way that is accessible to all audiences.
+If you need this document in large print or another accessible format, please contact your local People Team.